Report from the WORLD

 SOCIAL FORUM

-January 2004 As the World Social
+As the World Social Forum in Mumbai (Bombay) drew

-Forum in Mumbai (Bombay) drew to a close earlier this week,
+to a close earlier this week, the parliamentarians present

-the parliamentarians present adopted the following statement.
+adopted the following statement.
+Final Declaration of the

-Final Declaration of the Fourth World Parliamentary Forum,
+Fourth World Parliamentary Forum, Mumbai, India, January

-Mumbai, India, January 19, 2004
+19, 2004

-1. During the past three years, the regular meetings of the
+1. During the past three years, the regular meetings of

 2. In the context of globalization, the powers of Parliamentarians

-and Legislators to call executive governments to account and
+and Legislators to call executive governments to account

-of our sovereign law making powers.
+this erosion of our sovereign law making powers.

-3. Four years after the Seattle fiasco, the collapse of the
+3. Four years after the Seattle fiasco, the collapse of

-fifth Ministerial Conference of the World Trade Organization
+the fifth Ministerial Conference of the World Trade Organization

-(WTO) in Cancun has shown that the present trade system is
+(WTO) in Cancun has shown that the present trade system

-is utterly discredited.
-It is high time now to re-shape international
+global prosperity is utterly discredited.
+It is high time

-trade rules and promote fare, equitable and sustainable trade,
+now to re-shape international trade rules and promote fare,

-which is beneficial to all nations and all people, so that
+all nations and all people, so that it serves, rather than

-it serves, rather than obstructs, the cause of social and
+obstructs, the cause of social and sustainable development.

-sustainable development.
-The emergence of new international
+The emergence of new international alliances such as the

-alliances such as the G20 and the G90 indicate that the need
+G20 and the G90 indicate that the need for change is now

-for change is now felt more broadly than ever.
+felt more broadly than ever.

 We disapprove of the invitation made by the Swiss to host

-a mini-ministerial of the WTO alongside the Davos World Economic
+a mini-ministerial of the WTO alongside the Davos World

-Forum of January 2005.
+Economic Forum of January 2005.

-We, the participants of the WPF, are deeply committed to the
+We, the participants of the WPF, are deeply committed to

-on self-reliant development, the remaking of the global trade
+remaking of the global trade system, respecting and including

-system, respecting and including views and demands of the
+views and demands of the social movements and civil society

-the UN the democratic control of the multilateral financial
+in general, and giving the UN the democratic control of

-and economic institutions.
+the multilateral financial and economic institutions.

-4. The existing and projected free trade areas between very
+4. The existing and projected free trade areas between

-unequal economies as FTAA has not produced a fair redistribution
+very unequal economies as FTAA has not produced a fair redistribution

 of wealth, more and better jobs, increase of salaries and

 sustainable social and environmental development.
-On the contrary,
+On the

-together with irresponsible government policy making, they
+contrary, together with irresponsible government policy

-as water and energy.
+goods such as water and energy.

-Lifting all trade barriers and eroding trade preferences between
+Lifting all trade barriers and eroding trade preferences

-for the whole of the populations.
-Focus must be given to the
+more welfare for the whole of the populations.
+Focus must

-diversification of economy, strengthening of ecologically
+be given to the diversification of economy, strengthening

-sound infrastructures, and to education, health, transport
+of ecologically sound infrastructures, and to education,

-international trade openings.
+take benefits from international trade openings.

 Each country must have the right to develop its own economic